iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/how_tos/using_docker.md

 nano .env
 ```

-Follow the instructions provided in the file.<br>
+Follow the instructions provided in the file.
 With `nano` you can save your changes and exit the editor using `CTRL+O` and `CTRL+X`.

 ```sh